 What She's Building Next

-When Schumer announced he'd vote for the Republican spending bill in March 2025, AOC called it "a tremendous mistake," "a huge slap in the face," and said there was "a deep sense of outrage and betrayal."
+When Schumer announced he'd vote for the Republican spending bill in March 2025, she called it "a tremendous mistake" and "a huge slap in the face."
 Colleagues privately urged her to primary him.
 NBC News ran the headline: "Democrats are desperately searching for new leaders.
 AOC is stepping into the void."

-When Trump bombed Iranian nuclear sites without congressional authorization in June 2025, she was one of the first elected Democrats to invoke the word "impeachment" — while most of her party avoided it.
-Trump responded by calling her "one of the 'dumbest' people in Congress."
+When Trump bombed Iranian nuclear sites without congressional authorization that June, she was among the first Democrats to say the word "impeachment" out loud.
+Trump called her "one of the 'dumbest' people in Congress."
 She didn't flinch.

 Her father pointed at Captain Janeway, then at his daughter.
 Back and forth.
-She seems to remember.
+She seems to remember who was watching.

 Disclaimer: This analysis of Alexandria Ocasio-Cortez's Enneagram type is speculative, based on publicly available information, and may not reflect her actual personality type.